QuLogic/scipy2020-mpl-update/README.md

 --------

-Some general setup is contained in `mplslide.py`, namely setting slide size, picking the font Carlito, and headings and other shortcut functions.
+Some general setup is contained in `mplslide.py`, namely setting slide size, picking the font (Calibri and Carlito), and headings and other shortcut functions.
 Other styling is mostly consistent, but usually set in the individual files.

 All slides are produced in the remaining Python files: